lorenzomammana/flowers-recognition/README.md

 # Oxford 102 Flower Recognition

 Classification of flowers in a dataset with large number of similar classes.
+The same dataset division defined in the original work is used:
+* 1020 training images
+* 1020 validation images
+* 6149 test images
 ## Getting started

 Required packages can be found in requirements.txt

+The code should only work on Python 3.

 ### Cyclical learning rate
-CNN models are trained using cyclical learning rate.
+CNN models are trained using the approach described in "Cyclical Learning Rates for Training Neural Networks" (L.N.
+Smith, 2017).

 To automatically find the best learning rate range:
 ```